 If this has sparked your interest, then keep on reading.
 This article will feature a set of 9 tips which will prove to be very handy for those of you who are traveling on a budget.

 The first thing that should be on your mind is how you’re going to reach Romania.
 While there are many options for transit, each of them has its pros and cons.

 Flying is hands down the most effective way to travel to Romania.
 Depending on what airline you are going to pick, the prices are going to fluctuate.

 Furthermore, by traveling via a low-cost airline such as Wizz Air or Ryanair, you’re looking to save quite a lot of time and money.

 Getting a coach can be a cheaper alternative.
 However, you have to consider that traveling by coach from most places in Western Europe to Romania will take upwards of 2 days.
-This is valuable time which can be saved by simply booking a flight.
+This is a valuable time which can be saved by simply booking a flight.

 Regarding this part of the journey, the choice is yours whether you want to prioritize either saving time or money.

 Rural tourism has been quite popular in recent times, and Romania, for many years, has been one of the hottest destinations.

 Romania’s countryside harkens back to simpler times when technology and the vices of modern life hadn’t made their presence felt.